 The policy allows a student to earn a portion of the financial aid awarded for each day of enrollment.
 In addition, the policy requires the college to return to the U.S. Department of Education a portion of the unearned funds received depending on the withdrawal date.
 A student who remains in attendance beyond the 60 percent point earns all aid for the semester for which the aid was awarded.

-If the student unofficially withdraws (stops attending) or the student's academic transcript reflects unsuccessful completion of all courses during the semester, the Community College of Rhode Island will recalculate federal aid eligibility based on the last reported date of attendance, or if unknown, at 50 percent completion of the term.
+If the student unofficially withdraws (stops attending) or the student's academic transcript reflects unsuccessful completion of all courses during the semester, the Community College of Rhode Island will recalculate federal aid eligibility based on the last reported date of attendance, or at 50 percent completion of the term.
 Documentation of an academic- related activity, including notification from the faculty, may be used to recalculate aid eligibility based on the last date of attendance.
 Students who have questions should contact their campus Enrollment Services or Financial Aid office.

 Federal regulations require students to demonstrate satisfactory academic progress (SAP) toward an eligible degree or certificate program to qualify for financial assistance.
 Satisfactory academic progress includes three required standards:

 Satisfactory Academic Progress (SAP) for financial aid applicants is reviewed at the end of each enrolled term regardless of whether the student received financial aid for the semester(s) being reviewed.

 The following chart details the measures that are used to determine whether a student is maintaining SAP:

 (Students in a certificate program of less than 30 credits in length must reach a 67% PACE by the midpoint of their program)

 PACE example: students who have attempted 15 credits, must earn 9 credits to maintain a 60% completion rate.
 Students who have attempted 25 credits cumulatively, must earn 15 credits cumulatively to maintain a 60% completion rate.